-Researchers who do not qualify as (Nominated) Principal Applicant at the time of application, but who expect to be so qualified by the start of the funding period, may apply.
-They must provide a letter, signed by the responsible official of the Institution to administer the funds, stating the Institution's commitment to confer eligible status by the start date.
+Researchers who do not qualify as (Nominated) Principal Applicant at the time of application, but who expect to be so qualified by the start of the funding period, July 1 of the year following the competition deadline, may apply.
+They must provide a letter, signed by the responsible official of the Institution to administer the funds, stating the Institution's commitment to confer eligible status.
 If the application is successful, funds will be released to the Institution only after the researcher's status is confirmed.

-(Nominated) Principal Applicants may not receive a salary, a stipend, or an honorarium from a KFOC research grant.
+(Nominated) Principal Applicants may not receive a salary, a stipend or an honorarium from a KFOC research grant.